akankshaVish025/IPFS/README.md

 ## Uploading Files

 1. Use the "Upload File" feature on the frontend to upload a file.
-2. The uploaded file will be stored on IPFS, and its hash will be displayed.
+2. The uploaded file will be stored on IPFS, and its hash will be displayed using two buttons "Metadata Url" & "Image Url" to view uploaded metadata and its image respectively.

 ## Accessing Content

-1. Copy the IPFS hash of a file from the frontend.
+1. Click on the 'Metadata Url' button from the frontend to view the metadata content.
-2. Use an IPFS gateway (e.g., https://ipfs.io/ipfs/) to access the content by appending the hash to the URL.
+2. Click on the 'Image Url' button from the frontend to view image file uploaded on IPFS.

 ## Contributing